 Step back in time by visiting the permanent Union Station Stories exhibit that starts at the staircase in the southwest elevator vestibule and continues through mezzanine levels two and three.
 Return to when train travel trumped air or automobile travel and hundreds of thousands of people traveled through Union Station each year, eating at the Harvey House and getting their shoes shined.
 This upper-level is also a better spot for photos with the iconic Union Station clock.

 Because this post is focused on free activities, I won’t mention Science City, the Planetarium, the Escape Room, the Extreme Screen movie theatre, or the special exhibits that are also part of Union Station.
-Or that this is where you would board the Gangster Tour.
+But they’re awfully fun to do when you visit Union Station, as well!

 Originally built to provide horses, dogs, and birds with water, there are 200 officially registered fountains in Kansas City.
 Get a complete list of fountains here or follow this self-guided fountain tour to visit 32 of the more popular fountains.
 My favorite fountain isn’t in the brochure, so be sure to include Pomona on your list of Country Club Plaza fountains.
 Mix in some of Kansas City’s sculptures, cool walls, and murals for even more fun!